lemotran/emoji-website/terms-of-use.md

 ## 4. Intellectual Property

 ### 4.1 App Ownership
-The App, including its original content, features, and functionality, is owned by Genmoji and is protected by international copyright, trademark, and other intellectual property laws.
+The App, including its original content, features, and functionality, is owned by Genify and is protected by international copyright, trademark, and other intellectual property laws.

 ### 4.2 User Content
 - You retain rights to your original content (selfies)